ZG089/ZG089/README.md

     <strong><a href="https://github.com/imjyotiraditya/EchoirX">EchoirX</a></strong>
 </div>

-  ## 💰 You can support me by Donating, your help to me will always be apperciated!
+  ## 💰 You can support me by Donating, your help to me will always be appreciated!
   [![BuyMeACoffee](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-ffdd00?style=for-the-badge&logo=buy-me-a-coffee&logoColor=black)](https://buymeacoffee.com/zg089)